 1. Constructive beginning: “You’re a strong person, but what I want to tell you can be hurtful.
 Do you want to hear it?”

 If your friend prefers not to know, respect the choice by going no further.
-If not, continue.
+If they're open to hearing more, continue.

 2. Honest response with “I” statements: “I have a reason to believe that X has been seeing someone else.
 I didn’t want to tell you unless I was certain, but I am.”